 For years CLA has said it is the Australian parliament's worst committee.

-It does not represent the parliament or the people, comprising Liberal and Labor MPs only.
+It does not represent the parliament or the people, comprising Liberal and Labor MPs only, thereby ruling out 15% of MPs.

 And it takes its orders from the CIA and the US Administration over the Chinese telecomms company Huawei, as became obvious from a speech in parliament's second chamber after the SIC senior representatives had returned from being given their US riding instructions.